 We can repeat the same process to run a descriptive statistical analysis, and have the data output to the same sheet!

 If you have been worried about switching to Google Sheets for fear of losing some of the advanced mathematical capabilities that Excel offers, Solver has created a great solution for you!
-Not only does it have nearly the same user experience and features that Excel offers, it also features an extra tool to sweeten the pie: Logistic Regression!
+Not only does it have nearly the same user experience and features that Excel offers, but it also features an extra tool to sweeten the pie: Logistic Regression!
 It will be an easy transition for Excel users to get started using XLMiner Analysis ToolPak, and if you are new to statistical analysis, check out some of the great community resources available for free.